 \textbf{Compared with the regression-based methods}.
-Although it is not fair to compare localization-based count methods and density-map regression-based count methods, our method still outperforms all density map regression-based methods on NWPU-Crowd and JHU-Crowd++ datasets.
-Meanwhile, the proposed method achieves comparable performance on UCF-QNRF, ShanghaiTech Part A, and PartB datasets.
-To intuitively demonstrate the difference between FIDT maps and density maps, we provide the predicted FIDT maps and density maps visualization (the density maps are trained with the same network), in Fig.~\ref{fig:visiual} row 1 and row 2.
+Although it is not fair to compare localization-based counting methods and density-map regression-based counting methods, our method still outperforms all density map regression-based methods on NWPU-Crowd, JHU-Crowd++, and UCF\_CC\_50 datasets.
+Meanwhile, the proposed method achieves comparable performance on UCF-QNRF, ShanghaiTech Part A, and Part B datasets.
+To intuitively demonstrate the difference between FIDT maps and density maps, we provide the predicted FIDT maps and density maps visualization (the density maps are trained with the same network), as shown in Fig.~\ref{fig:visiual} (row 1 and row 2).
 We can see that the predicted density maps lose the position information and show severe overlaps in dense regions.
 However, the predicted FIDT maps provide an almost accurate location for each individual, even in the extremely dense scene.
-Fig.~\ref{fig:visiual} row 3 and row 4, it compare the predicted visualizations from KDMG~\cite{wan2020kernel}, BL~\cite{ma2019bayesian}, DM-Count~\cite{wang2020distribution}, and ours.
-We can see that the DM-Count~\cite{wang2020distribution} and ours provide clear position information in the sparse region, and our method can provide precise location information in the dense region (red box).
+On row 3 and row 4 of Fig.~\ref{fig:visiual}, it compares the predicted visualizations from KDMG~\cite{wan2020kernel}, BL~\cite{ma2019bayesian}, DM-Count~\cite{wang2020distribution}, and ours.
+We can see that the DM-Count~\cite{wang2020distribution} and our method provide clear position information in the sparse region, while only our method can provide precise location information in the dense region (red box).